-Revenues: Total revenues for governmental activities totaled \$33.6 million, which represents a decrease of 2.6% compared to the prior year.
+Revenues: Total revenues for governmental activities totaled \$31.3 million, which represents a decrease of 6.7% compared to the prior year.
 Charges for services include fines and forfeitures and licenses and permits.
-These revenues decreased \$378,890, or 13.0% primarily due to a decrease in building permit revenues.
-Total operating and capital grants and contributions decreased by \$1.4 million primarily due to less Coronavirus State and Local Fiscal Recovery Funds (CSLFRF) being spent in FY2023.
-Franchise Fees increased slightly by \$42,874.
-Business Taxes increased \$478,553 compared to the prior year as a result of increased gross receipts generated by local businesses and an increased effort in collection of delinquent businesses.
-Other taxes include items such as insurance premium taxes, alcohol excise taxes, and electricity assessments.
-This category of revenues had a slight increase of \$29,037 in the current year primarily because of an increase in insurance premium taxes.
+These revenues increased \$478,849, or 18.8% primarily due to an increase in building permit revenues.
+Total operating and capital grants and contributions decreased by \$4.4 million primarily due to less Coronavirus State and Local Fiscal Recovery Funds (CSLFRF) being spent in FY2024.
+Motor vehicle taxes increased \$303,792 as car sales in the state remain strong.
+Franchise fees increased slightly by \$159,327.
+Business taxes saw a slight decrease of \$83,645 compared to the prior year.
+Insurance taxes increased \$567,872 over the prior year, and investment income saw an increase of \$636,291.

-Revenues by Source - Governmental Activities - Year Ended June 30, 2023
+Revenues by Source - Governmental Activities - Year Ended June 30, 2024